bitfront-exchange/bitfront-api-docs/2_Authentication_and_Security_Policy.md

 The number of requests per API KEY is limited as follows:

-  - For all requests, each API Key is limited to 5 RPS (requests per second) by default, unless otherwise agreed.
+  - Each API KEY for all requests is allowed for 3 times per second and 30 times per minute.
+(Unless agreed otherwise)
+      - Exception) `/v2/account/tradeHistory` API is allowed 1 time per second and 30 times per minute.
   - For orders or order cancellations, the recommended interval between requests is at least 10ms.
 Any interval shorter than the recommendation can result in failure.
   - Any requests exceeding the RPS limit are rejected.

 ## Signature policy

-All API request must be signed.
+API requests that require API KEY must have a signature.

   - Signatures must be HMAC-SHA256 signatures, which can be constructed using user API SECRET with a concatenated string of nonce, timestamp, method, requestPath, queryString, and requestBody.